varigence/docs/bimlflex/delivering-data-vault/data-vault-concept-hub.md

 ---
 # Hubs

 A Hub in Data Vault is the representation of a **Core Business Concept**.
 These are the main 'things' that are important to an organisation.
+In the Data Vault model, the Hub serves as integration point when merging together disparate data sets.

 **Core Business Concepts** are related to other ones through [**Natural Business Relationships**](xref:bimlflex-data-vault-concept-link) (Links) and are described using [**Context**](xref:bimlflex-data-vault-concept-satellite) (Satellites) entities.